Q1: Is Morocco safe?

-We normally use 2, 3, or 4 star level medina riads, auberge (small country inns) and hotels.
+We normally use 3 or 4 star level medina riads, auberge (small country inns), and old kasbahs.

-Hotel stays include a full (not continental) breakfast and many include dinner.
-You will stay in traditional mud kasbahs, many with wood burning fireplaces, air conditioning, salons and roof terraces for meals and relaxing.
+Hotel stays include breakfast and many include dinner.
+You will stay in traditional mud kasbahs, many with wood burning fireplaces, air conditioning, salons, swimming pools, and roof terraces for meals and relaxing.
 They are charming and comfortable but tend to be cold in the winter in the higher elevations mountain locations or desert.
 In Marrakech, Essaouira and Fes we use smaller hotels renovated from beautiful old Merchant houses - riads in the old medina.
 In Casablanca we use a modern hotel downtown.

 Yes!
 All our employees are Moroccan – muleteers, camel handlers, drivers, guides, hoteliers, and we have forged multiple relationships that translate into employment for many families.
-Many riads in Marrakech are run by Europeans - we try to use Moroccan owned as much as we can.
-In Marrakech, we use a small riad owned and run by a Moroccan family.
-Morocco Explored only employs one foreigner, the rest are Moroccans living and working in Morocco.
+Many riads in Marrakech are run by Europeans - we prefer to use Moroccan owned.

 The social support system of Morocco is to give alms to the poor, especially during Ramadan.
 That said, you may want to assess how needy someone really is before giving a few dirhams to anyone begging on the street.
 There are a number of scams based upon organised begging.
 Please, never give anything to children, no matter how needy they may appear to be.
 Pedophilia is on the rise in Morocco, especially in Marrakech and giving encourages children to freely approach foreigners.
 We particularly recommend clients consider giving a more helpful gift to important development projects such as Education for All Morocco.